david-fong/capswalk/src/base/game/player/artificials/readme.md

 Each implementation must:

+- Set their constructor visibility to `protected`.
-- Use the exact same constructor signature as that of their superclass.
+- Use the exact same constructor signature as that of the superclass.
 - Declare an enum entry in [`Player.Operator`](../Player.ts).
-- Map that entry to their constructor in the [`ArtificialPlayers.Constructors` dictionary](../ArtificialPlayer.ts).
+  - Map that entry to their constructor function in [`ArtificialPlayers.Constructors`](../ArtificialPlayer.ts).